arcus/education_modules/bash_scripting_101/bash_scripting_101.md

 narrator: UK English Female
 title: Bash Scripting 101
 comment:  This course will focus on accessing a command line program and running shell scripts on your home computer, learning how to execute useful commands and recognize basic syntax, and, finally, learning how to set permissions in a way that leads to collaborating on a shared file directory with colleagues.
-long_description: This module is for people interested in harnessing the power of well-organized files and folders and who want to try a relatively accessible programming language.
+long_description: This course is designed to be both an introduction to bash for those who are total newbies as well as refresher for those some with experience running code.
 estimated_time: 30 minutes

 @learning_objectives